kuiperzone/Shannon-Calculator/README.md

 It is written in C# using the [Avalonia XAML Framework](https://avaloniaui.net/), and is licensed under GPLv3.

 Shannon Calculator is available as AppImage and Flatpak for Linux.
-It is also available as a simple zip file for Windows.
-In the case of the latter, unzip the file and run the `ShannonCalculator.exe` file.

 [**DOWNLOAD RELEASE**](https://github.com/KuiperZone/Shannon-Calculator/releases/latest)

 Don't forget to set the "Execute" permission for AppImage on Linux.
+On Windows, download the zip file, unzip it and run `ShannonCalculator.exe`.

 For latest information, see: https://kuiper.zone/shannon-calculator-avalonia